Str3am786/SSKG/README.md

 ### Modelado (Modelling)

-Once the urls have been extracted and the repositories downloaded.
+Once the code_urls have been extracted and the repositories downloaded.
 We can the proceed to check whether or not the pdf/software repository is "Bi-directional".
 This is done by using bidireccional.py